lapp0/Smart-Market/README.md

 * Distributed web of trust
 * Web of trust search to find high rated merchant
 * Web of trust search to find mutually agreeable mediators
-* Propogation of listing metadata
+* Propagation of listing metadata
 * Decentralized hosting of actual listings
 * Private Messaging (associated Bitmessage account, not integrated)